Linkz64/SSX-Research/Drafts/SSX-Tricky.md

 # MXF File (Xbox Models)
 ## Overview
-An **MXF** file contains model names, bones, UV maps, normals, vertices and other model data.
+An **MXF** file contains model names, bones, UV maps, normals, vertices and other model data. <br>
 Used for boards, characters and accessories.

+_TODO: Contents tree for structure_

 <br>